datajoint/element-interface/README.md

 # Architecture

-+ The loaders for each acquisition and analysis package are stored within a separate module.
++ The functions for each acquisition and analysis package are stored within a separate module.

 + Acquisition packages
      + `scanimage_utils.py`